nasrodrigo/building-map/README.md

 ## How to input a person on the map?
 With a double click on the location on the map where the person can be found, a form will open in the upper right corner of the screen, the user must fill in this form and submit it, then a new person is inserted and can be found by the bar search.

+### Final considerations 😉👊

+I know there is a lot to be done on it, but with what I have done so far, I got my certification from the `ComIT - React course`, so I believe there is some kind of great work on this project.

 # Getting Started with Building Map 🚀